Sage-Bionetworks/data_curator/docs/app_configuration.md

 3. Create `config.json` and placed it in the `www` folder.
 We recommend that you generate the `config.json` via this command:

         python3 .github/generate_config_json.py \
-          -i data-models/example.model.jsonld \
+          -jd data-models/example.model.jsonld \
-          -o www \
-          --service_version v0.1.0 \
+          -schema 'Sage-Bionetworks/data-models' \
-          --schema_version v0.1.0
+          -service Sage-Bionetworks/schematic'

-    - `service_version` and `schema_version` are optional flags and empty string will be set for by default if no values provided
+    - `service` and `schema` are GitHub repos (`<repo-owner/repo-name>`, i.e `Sage-Bionetworks/schematics`) and are optional flags.
+If no values provided, empty string will be set for versions.

-4. All properties the in the `config.json` are listed below and modify as needed:
+4. All properties the in the `config.json` are listed below:

     - `manifest schemas`: defines the list of schemas displayed under the "Choose a Metadata Template Type:" dropdown in the application.
       - `display_name` : The display name for the dropdown. (e.g. _scRNA-seq Level 1_)